baomidou/mybatis-plus-doc/src/content/docs/en/guides/code-generator.md

         StrategyConfig strategy = new StrategyConfig();
         strategy.setNaming(NamingStrategy.underline_to_camel);
         strategy.setColumnNaming(NamingStrategy.underline_to_camel);
-        strategy.setSuperEntityClass("Your own parent entity class, leave unset if not needed!");
+        strategy.setSuperEntityClass("Your own parent entity class, no need to set if you don't have one!");
         strategy.setEntityLombokModel(true);
         strategy.setRestControllerStyle(true);
         // Common parent class
-        strategy.setSuperControllerClass("Your own parent controller class, leave unset if not needed!");
+        strategy.setSuperControllerClass("Your own parent controller class, no need to set if you don't have one!");
-        // Common fields in the parent class strategy.setSuperEntityColumns("id");
+        // Common fields in parent class
-        strategy.setInclude(scanner("Table names, separated by commas").split(","));
+        strategy.setSuperEntityColumns("id");
+        strategy.setInclude(scanner("表名，多个英文逗号分割").split(","));
         strategy.setControllerMappingHyphenStyle(true);
         strategy.setTablePrefix(pc.getModuleName() + "_");
         mpg.setStrategy(strategy);